pranjay-poddar/Swasthify/README.md

 <h1 align="center"><b> SWASTHIFY </b></h1>
-<p> A compassionate effort to aid people out of difficult times, we are resolutely committed to provide our users with hospitals and their services at their fingertips.</p>
+<p> A compassionate effort to aid people out of difficult times, we are resolutely committed to provide our users with hospitals and their serices at their fingertips.</p>

 Link - <a href="https://swasthify.netlify.app/home"> https://swasthify.netlify.app/home</a>